 Please note we will not publish insulting feedback, try to be constructive in anything you write.

 Please check that emails are not going to your junk or spam and that email@example.com and addresses from @workaway.info and @workawaymail.info are set to safe addresses via your email client.

 All messages sent to you should arrive in your Workaway inbox AND your email.
 If you still think there is a problem let us know and we can cross check the emails that are already in your inbox for you.

-If you are a host, first make sure you're logged in.
-Then go to Photos (tab on desktop, in your Profile Menus/Settings on mobile), choose 'My profile photos' then hover over the image you want and click on the pen icon - select "Make this my profile photo"
+First make sure you're logged in.
+Then go to your 'Account' dropdown.
+This is accessed by clicking your round profile photo in the top right of the screen or the three lines on mobile when logged in.
+Choose 'My profile photos' then hover over the image you want and click on the pen icon - select 'Make this my profile photo'

 Usually this issue is caused by your browser's settings.